microsoftgraph/microsoft-graph-docs/api-reference/v1.0/resources/webhooks.md

 # Notifications

 The client starts receiving notifications after creating the subscription.
 Microsoft Graph sends a POST request to the notification URL when changes happen to the resource.
 The client only gets notifications according to the specified change type, such as *created*.
+When using multiple subscriptions that monitor the same resource/change type a notification can be sent that will contain references to the changes from the relevant subscriptions.
+There is no guarantee that all notifications in the message will relate to a single subscription id.

 ## Notification properties